 After the hearing, the judge will consider all the evidence before issuing a written decision.
 If the decision is unsatisfactory, the applicant may request a review by the SSA Appeals Council.

 Although an SSDI hearing is relatively informal by legal standards, claimants requesting a hearing will not succeed if they fail to follow proper procedures and meet application deadlines.
-Working with a hearing claims advocate before a Buckhead SSDI hearing can prevent many missteps that might jeopardize SSDI benefits.
+Working with a skilled disability advocate before a Buckhead SSDI hearing can prevent many missteps that might jeopardize your right to benefits.

 With offices in Alpharetta, Atlanta and Marietta, we provide legal assistance to people throughout Georgia and the Southeast in all matters of Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).